JoaoTeixeira13/qr-code-service/README.md

 ## QR Code Generator

-- QR Code Generator is a Spring Boot backend application that generates QR Codes.
-It allows users to generate QR Codes with different parameters.
+- QR Code Generator is a Spring Boot backend application that allows users to generate QR Codes with different parameters.

 ## Features